carobs9/caroobs9.github.io/_news/thesis_news.md

 ---
 layout: post
-title: Thesis Project - Mobility and Income Segregation in Madrid
+title: thesis
 date: 2025-12-20 16:30:00-0400
 inline: false
 related_posts: false
 ---

-Announcements and news can be much longer than just quick inline posts.
-In fact, they can have all the features available for the standard blog posts.
-See below.

-# Mobility and Income Segregation in Madrid, Spain
+## Mobility and Income Segregation in Madrid, Spain

 This study explores the relationship between income inequality and urban mobility in the city of Madrid.
 Literature shows that bringing mobility into the study of inequality and segregation can bring an extra dimension to its study.
 By using a granular mobility dataset of trips throughout a month of 2022 (obtained from [MITMA Estudios Básicos](https://www.transportes.gob.es/ministerio/proyectos-singulares/estudios-de-movilidad-con-big-data/estudio-basico-diario)), a series of methods are developed to measure which districts play a central role in pulling and pushing travellers, and to measure which income groups travel more, and longer distances within the city.
 This research provides insights on the ongoing income segregation patterns in Madrid, and identifies slightly homophilic travelling tendencies.
 It also reveals that lower income groups tend to travel more and longer on average than higher income groups.
 This research contributes to the field of urban studies and emerging fields like Science of Cities or Urban Data Science, and aims to aid policymakers to identify mobility isolated areas in the urban space to develop effective policies to reduce the negative effects of gentrification and segregation.